Green Chili Cornbread

-- 6-ounce container plain soy yogurt or coconut yogurt
+- 6-ounce container plain coconut yogurt or 3/4 cup applesauce

 - 1/4 cup olive oil

-- 1/3 cup rice milk, or more as needed
+- 1/3 cup unsweetened nondairy milk, or more as needed

-- 1 small fresh hot chili, seeded and minced,
+- 1 to 2 small fresh hot chile peppers, seeded and minced,

 or one 4-ounce can chopped mild green chilies